Crowds21/sheffield_acs/pages/Vector Representations of Text.md

 		- a sequence of one or more characters excluding whitespaces.
 Sometimes it consists of n-grams.
 	- document (text sequence/snippet)
 		- entence, paragraph, section, chapter, entire document, search query, social media post, transcribed utterance, pseudo-documents (e.g. all tweets posted by a user), etc.
-- The steps of Textprocessing
+- TODO The steps of Textprocessing
 	- ((63dfaede-9ef5-44aa-b0ac-d5155ea6a3bd))
 	- lowercasing
 	- punctuation/number/stop/infrequent word removal